Majors and Minors /

 In this section..

 Majors: Creative Writing | Professional Writing and Journalism | Literature

 Capital’s English Department offers three majors — Literature, Creative Writing and Professional Writing/Journalism — that prepare students to use the English language effectively in a number of areas.
 Although different in focus, the majors have important common components through their grounding in language and literary studies.
 Many students have more than one major or a combination of a major and minor from the English department.

 The creative writing major is designed for students who wish to pursue careers as writers of imaginative literature: fiction, poetry, the essay and drama.
 The major is also good preparation for students who want to teach creative writing, for those who seek careers as editors, or for students who simply strive to find creative solutions in any field.

-As all great writers are great readers first, creative writing majors must complete a variety of courses in literature.
-They also take introductory and advanced creative writing courses and may work on and submit their work to "ReCap,” Capital’s student-edited literary magazine.
-In addition, opportunities occur throughout the year to take part in open readings of their work and to attend readings by distinguished writers.
+As all great writers are great readers first, creative writing majors take a wide variety of courses in literature.
+They also take introductory and advanced creative writing courses and may work on and submit their work to ReCap, Capital’s student-edited literary magazine.
+In addition, there are opportunities throughout the year to take part in open readings of their work and to attend readings by distinguished writers.

 The professional writing/journalism major combines the theory and practice of designing, critiquing, crafting and editing written documents.
 Students receive training in identifying communication needs of specific audiences and addressing such needs through effective communication of information.
 The journalism component of the major provides multiple opportunities for print, visual and digital media production through work on The Chimes, Capital’s student-edited weekly newspaper.
 The program also offers courses in technical writing and editing, in writing new media and in research writing across disciplines and professions.